top of page

 20170614_134747.jpg

-I am a research scientist at the Institute for a Disaster Resilient Texas, and a research fellow at the Center for Housing and Urban Development at Texas A&M University.
-I also teach at the Bush School of Government and Public Policy at Texas A&M University.
-I am a broadly trained urban planner and interdisciplinary scholar with a keen interest in built environment interactions with natural hazards.
-I received my Ph.D. in Urban and Regional Science from Texas A&M University; an M.S. in Geographic Information Systems from Sam Houston State University, Huntsville, TX; and a B.S. in Urban and Regional Planning from Obafemi Awolowo University, Nigeria.
-I previously served as a Research Fellow and Instructor at South Dakota State University from 2016-2018.
+I am an Associate Research Scientist at the Institute for a Disaster Resilient Texas.
+As a broadly trained urban planner and interdisciplinary scholar, I am deeply interested in the interactions between the built environment and natural hazards.
+I hold a Ph.D. in Urban and Regional Science from Texas A&M University, an M.S. in Geographic Information Systems from Sam Houston State University, and a B.S. in Urban and Regional Planning from Obafemi Awolowo University in Nigeria.

 • Facebook